jbcodeforce/shift_left_utils/docs/command.md

 * `build-all-metadata`: Go to the hierarchy of folders for...
 * `report`: Generate a report showing the static...
 * `deploy`: Deploy a pipeline from a given table name...
+* `build-execution-plan`: From a given table, this command goes all...
 * `deploy-source-only`: Deploy only the source tables for a given...
 * `report-running-statements`: Assess for a given table, what are the...
 * `undeploy`: From a given sink table, this command goes...
-* `build-execution-plan-from-table`: From a given table, this command goes all...

 ### `pipeline build-metadata`